 In a rapidly-evolving situation, establishing what is adjusting and what is non-adjusting will involve a significant amount of judgement.

 More guidance is available in the faculty’s guide How to distinguish adjusting from non-adjusting post balance sheet events and the webinar recording 2020/21 Reporting: going concern and impairment.

 Is the business a going concern?

 An entity is a going concern unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
 When assessing whether the going concern basis of accounting is appropriate, the management must take into account all of the available information about the future which is at least, but not limited to, 12 months from the date when the financial statements are authorised for issue (FRS 102.3.8).
 The impact of COVID-19 must therefore be reflected in the going concern assessment for all accounts not yet authorised for issue, even if the year end is on or before 31 December 2019.
 If the business is not a going concern adjustments may be necessary to the carrying amounts of assets and liabilities in the financial statements.

-More information will be available in the faculty’s guide Coronavirus: Going concern assessment and implications for financial reporting.
+More information is available in the faculty’s guide Coronavirus: Going concern considerations – a guide for preparers.

 To what extent are tangible and intangible assets impaired?